 Each school you name on your application is considered separately.
-That means that if you have entered six preferences, your child could be eligible to be allocated as many as six places.
+That means that if you have entered six preferences, your child could be allocated as many as six places.

 When children are allocated a place at more than one school, the system refers to the order of preference that you have listed on your application form.